- 3 Reviews

 Downloading news from the web and converting it into e-book form

 Content server for online access to your book collection

 calibre is also a platform with 1 apps listed on AlternativeTo.
 Browse all 1 apps for calibre.

-Program Launchers Auto update Batch conversion Book organization Bookkeeping Built-in e-Book converter Built-in editor Built-in Adobe Flash Player Built-in PDF converter Built-in viewer Customizable Database organization App discovery DRM Free Email notifications Extensible by Plugins/Extensions Facebook integration File-organization File-sync Handwritten Notes Indexed search Integrated PDF Viewer Inventory management Live Push Notifications Live updating Multiple languages Portable Read fb2 format SMS Reminders Supports All Ebooks Format Sync with e-reader Update notifier Add a feature
+Auto update Batch conversion Book organization Bookkeeping Built-in e-Book converter Built-in editor Built-in Adobe Flash Player Built-in PDF converter Built-in viewer Custom cover image Customizable Database organization App discovery DRM Free Email notifications Facebook integration File-organization File-sync Handwritten Notes Indexed search Integrated PDF Viewer Inventory management Live Push Notifications Live updating Multiple languages Portable Read fb2 format SMS Reminders Supports All Ebooks Format Sync with e-reader Update notifier Add a feature

-application-launcher automatic-updates batch-conversion bibliography bibliography-generator bibliography-management bibtex book-organization bookkeeping books built-in-e-book-converter built-in-editor built-in-flash-player built-in-pdf-converter built-in-viewer customizable database-organization discover-apps drm-free e-book-management ebook-collection ebook-conversion ebook-editors ebook-library ebook-management ebook-reader email-notifications epub epub-reader ereader extensible-by-plugins-extensions facebook-integration file-organization file-synchronization handwritten-notes indexed-search integrated-pdf-viewer inventory-management library-management live-push-notifications live-updating multi-language portable rating-system read-fb2-format search-books sms-reminders supports-all-ebooks-format sync-with-e-reader text-messaging update-notifier
+bibliography bibliography-generator bibliography-management bibtex books e-book-management ebook-collection ebook-conversion ebook-editors ebook-library ebook-management ebook-reader epub epub-reader ereader library-management rating-system search-books text-messaging

 Make this page better by adding screenshots to calibre.